Logo Reinier de Graaf ziekenhuis.

 To protect the privacy of the staff, we ask that you do not take photos of the care personnel around the operating complex.
 During the operation, the surgical assistant will take photos of the birth with your camera.
 Of course, you can take photos of the baby and mother afterward.

-After a cesarean section, you will have pain in the wound and sometimes after-pains.
-The abdominal wall is often painful, not just at the scar but also higher, up to the navel.
+After a C-section, you will experience pain at the wound site and sometimes after-pains.
+The abdominal wall is often sore, not just at the scar but also higher, up to the navel.
 This is because the incision in the abdominal wall runs vertically under the skin, from the navel to the pubic bone.

 You will be prescribed pain relief.
-To control the pain, it is advisable to take the pain medication as prescribed.
-The wound dressing can be removed after six hours, and any adhesive strips can be removed yourself after five to seven days.
+To manage the pain, it is advisable to take the medication as prescribed.
+The wound dressing can be removed after six hours, and any adhesive strips can be removed by yourself after five to seven days.
 These may come off naturally while showering.

 The first days